 4. Her future was predicted – one of the top facts about Maureen O’Hara

-At age five, O’Hara was told by a gypsy that she would go on to be a famous woman known to people all over the world, and of course, it became a reality years later.
+At age five, O’Hara was told by a gypsy that she would go on to be a famous woman known to people all over the world.

-3. Making history – a proud Irish-American woman
+3. Making history – a proud Irish-American actress

 2. Marriages – third time lucky